-The teaching language of the Bachelor’s and State Examination for Teachers study programs and of most Master’s study programs at the University of Stuttgart is German.
+The teaching language of the Bachelor’s programs and of most Master’s programs at the University of Stuttgart is German.
 Therefore a good knowledge of the German language is absolutely necessary for successful studies.
 The University of Stuttgart requires proof of German language proficiency from all study applicants.
 It is important to start learning German while you are still in your country of origin (for example at a Goethe Institute).

 The following examinations and certificates are accepted as proof of German language proficiency:

 - Test German as Foreign Language (TestDaF) for foreign study applicants with a result of TestDaF level 4 or better in all four partial examinations